bees-hive/elegant-git/CONTRIBUTING.md

 update issue number (if it affects several issues, please specify all) and complete checklist.
 After, feel free to add more comments if you want.

-A pull requests must be targeted into the `master` branch (a default one).
+A pull requests must be targeted into the `main` branch (a default one).

 Once the pull request is created, please make sure [status checks][status-checks] are passing.